dji-sdk/Onboard-SDK-ROS/README.md

 * The take off procedure
 * The landing procedure
 * The go home procedure
-* Example for the gimbal control
+* The Gimbal control
-* Example for the attitude control
+* The attitude control
 * The photo taking procedure
 * The start/stop video recording procedure
 * Local navigation (fly into a certain (X,Y,Z))